Catholics Speak Out

 The Quixote Center supports gender equality, including ordination for women; the civil rights of gay, lesbian, bisexual, and transgender persons; and advocates for an end to the rule of celibacy for Catholic clergy.
 We support full communion for divorced and remarried Catholics; due process for church employees and theologians; and democratic reforms in the governance of the Roman Catholic Church.
 We call for lay involvement in the formulation of church teachings on sexuality and reproduction, improvements in interfaith and ecumenical dialogue, and a strong church voice on issues of social justice.

-The Inclusive Bible
+The Inclusive Scripture Project

 A crucial part of the Quixote Center’s work toward equality has been the Inclusive Scripture program initiated by Priests for Equality.
 After 20 years of diligent scholarship, the Quixote Center completed the Inclusive Bible, which incorporates poetically balanced language in regard to gender, race, and class.
 The Center also publishes the Inclusive Lectionary, Cycles A, B, and C for the Sunday readings.